-Male condoms should be positioned so that the tip extends almost 1/2 inch (about 1 centimeter) beyond the penis to provide a space to collect semen.
+External condoms should be positioned so that the tip extends almost 1/2 inch (about 1 centimeter) beyond the penis to provide a space to collect semen.
 Some condoms have a reservoir at the tip for this purpose.
 Immediately after ejaculation, the penis should be withdrawn while the condom’s rim is held firmly against the base of the penis to prevent the condom from slipping off and spilling semen.

-The female condom is a pouch with an inner and an outer ring.
+The internal (female) condom is a pouch with an inner and an outer ring.
 The inner ring is inserted as far as it can go into the vagina (or anus), and the outer ring remains outside.
 Then, the penis is carefully guided through the outer ring into the pouch.
 If the penis slips out of the pouch or the outer ring is pushed inside, the condom can be removed and reinserted without risking pregnancy as long as semen has not been released (ejaculated).
 After sexual intercourse and before the condom is removed, the outer ring should be squeezed together and twisted to prevent semen from being spilled.
 Then the condom should be removed from the vagina carefully.
 If semen is spilled, sperm could enter the vagina, resulting in pregnancy.
 The female condom should be inserted no more than 8 hours before sexual intercourse.

 The diaphragm, a dome-shaped rubber cup with a flexible rim, is inserted into the vagina and positioned over the cervix.
 A diaphragm prevents sperm from entering the uterus.

-Some diaphragms come in various sizes and must be fitted by a health care practitioner, who also teaches the woman how to insert it.
+Some diaphragms come in various sizes and must be fitted by a health care professional, who also teaches the woman how to insert it.
 If a woman has gained or lost more than 10 pounds, has had a diaphragm for more than a year, or has had a baby or an abortion, she must be refitted for a diaphragm because the vagina’s size and shape may have changed.